Keep the Trail Access info current...

 Coast & Beach

 Waterfalls & Lakes

 Goldfields & Mining

-Jenolan River walking track is a 2.1km, grade 3 Return hike located in the Jenolan Karst Conservation Reserve, NSW.
+Jenolan River walking track is a 2.1km, grade 3 return hike, located in the Jenolan Karst Conservation Reserve, New South Wales.
 The hike should take approximately 45mins to complete.

 It’s hard not to feel energised by the abundant and pristine beauty that surrounds you on this gorgeous, easy walk at Jenolan Caves.

 Suitable for almost everyone, and at any time of year, Jenolan River walking track is all about scenic water views.
 Beginning and ending from the eastern side of Grand Arch, the track rewards you with beautiful views of the river, lake, waterfalls and suspension bridge.
 You can even bring your gear to enjoy a dip in one of the swimming holes.